From the horse’s mouth

 Price details

-- Rates are per person, based on two riders sharing a twin room or tent, and shared communal rooms in guesthouses.
+- Rates are per person, based on two or more riders sharing a twin room/tent during the ride.

-- Groups are composed of 4 - 8 guests plus guides.
+- Groups are composed of a minimum of 4 riders and a maximum of 8 international riders, plus guides.

-- A visa is required to enter China and is your responsibility.
+- If a visa is required to enter China, please note this is your responsibility.

 Please Note